The Story Behind the Image: The Light

 Magical is the closest I can get to describing it.

-But for me, this photo sums it up.
+But for me, this shot from my photography gallery sums it up.

 The light – it’s arguably the most important thing we have in our life.